Avg. consumer rating = 92/100

 The most talked about feature of this vacuum is its strong suction.
 Many owners are impressed with the level of power provided in such a compact unit and report that it pulls up all manner of dust and debris.
 Several people have compared it to the suction on their full size vacuum and feel that this smaller Shark unit is actually stronger.

 Most owners report that the Shark Complete with DuoClean is effective at pulling up pet hair.
 Although one or two found that the hair gets very easily tangled in the brushroll.
 This, in our opinion, is fairly commonplace with most vacuums and is also a function of the length of hair - long pet hair gets tangled much easier than short pet hair.
 Shark has also included a handy little hair remover tool that is tucked away under the brushroll panel (see image below).
-It’s a nice touch.
+It’s a nice touch and this vacuum, despite being more of a stick vacuum, has made our list of the best Shark vacuums for pet hair.

 General comments about the vacuum’s cleaning ability are quite positive with the majority of owners reporting that it is effective on both carpet and bare floors.